We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 From there, you can begin to create your ultimate 1-day Epcot itinerary.
 This post is a monster, but I really wanted you to be able to get a true picture of what Epcot has to offer (Updated January 10, 2022).

 Table of Contents

 Before we get to the more exciting aspects of planning your Epcot itinerary, it’s important to know the lay of the land.

-Ever since the reopening, Epcot has consistently opened at 11:00a everyday.
-This is obnoxiously late, especially for people accustomed to taking advantage of rope drop.
+For a very long time after the reopening, Epcot consistently opened at 11:00a everyday.
+This was obnoxiously late, especially for people accustomed to taking advantage of rope drop.

 However, the closing time can vary pretty dramatically.
-As I’m writing this, Disney’s official calendar lists closing time ranging from 9:00p to 11:00p.
+As I’m writing this, Disney’s official calendar lists closing time as 9:00p.

 Epcot has an entirely different layout from any of the other Disney parks.